Run the Clinical Quality Measures Report

 The Clinical Quality Measures report in PCC EHR calculates your clinicians’ performance on CMS Clinical Quality Measures.

 Follow the procedure below to use the report.

-More About CQMs, Meaningful Use, EHR Medicaid Incentives, and PCMH: For more information, check out the Meaningful Use, CQM, EHR Medicaid Incentives, and PCMH section of PCC Learn.
+More About PCMH, CQMs, Meaningful Use Measures and Incentive Programs: For more information, check out the PCMH, CQMs, Measures, and Incentive Programs section of PCC Learn.

 Configure Your System and Adjust Chart Policies

 The Clinical Quality Measures report depends on charting and coding in PCC EHR.
 You may need to adjust how you code and chart visits in order for PCC EHR to properly evaluate your CQM percentages.

 Read Clinical Quality Measures with PCC EHR to learn more.

 Time Period: After your practice makes configuration and workflow changes, you may need to wait 90 days in order for the Clinical Quality Measures report to fully reflect how your office addresses each measure.

 The Clinical Quality Measures report is in the Reports menu.